adityaponnada/adityaponnada.github.io/_pages/projects.md

         Measuring search user frustration
       </p>
       <p markdown="1" style="margin: 0;">
-        Can we measure search user experience beyond success?
+        Can we predict user frustration with search?
 Developed a novel UX metric for Spotify search frustration by collecting large-scale session-level labels via event-triggered surveys.
 Built an ML model predicting frustration using search interactions, revealing two key insights: frustration is session-dependent rather than user-history-based, and query edit distance is the strongest predictor.
-These findings enabled real-time frustration measurement in online experiments to improve the [search experience](https://research.atspotify.com/2023/05/improving-retrievability-in-search-with-query-generation/).
+These findings enabled real-time frustration measurement in online experiments to improve the search experience.
       </p>
     </div>
   </div>